 The big tear-jerker in Jurassic Bark may be completely inspired by Hachiko

-In "All the Presidents' Heads", an establishing shot of the Planet Express building features a man with a scarf and Panama hat note the Seventh Doctor getting off of a bus and running into a familiar blue box.
+In "All the Presidents' Heads", an establishing shot of the Planet Express building features a man with a long scarf and fedora note the Fourth Doctor getting off of a bus and running into a familiar blue box.

 Silly Will: In one episode, Bender is left a haunted castle on the condition that he spend one night in it.
 The will also contains the clause 'To my loyal butler, You There, for his decades of service, I leave a pittance, to be paid in 20 equal installments of one-twentieth of a pittance each.'